Last updated on July 6, 2020 by Dan Nanni

 First, download phoronix-test-suite, and install it (along with its dependent packages).
 From the official website, you can download either a .deb package or a generic package.

-To install phoronix-test-suite on Ubuntu or Debian:
+phoronix-test-suite on Ubuntu or Debian:

-$ sudo dpkg -i phoronix-test-suite_4.6.1_all.deb
+$ sudo apt-get install php5-cli curl php5-gd $ sudo dpkg -i phoronix-test-suite_4.6.1_all.deb

-To install phoronix-test-suite on CentOS, RHEL or Fedora:
+phoronix-test-suite on CentOS, RHEL or Fedora:

 Phoronix Test Suite automatically downloads (over network) test profiles and test suites that you choose, and (optionally) uploads benchmark results to openbenchmarking.org.
-Thus, you need Internet access for one-time download of any needed test profiles/suites, and if your virtual machine is behind a proxy, you need to do initial proxy configuration by entering:
+Thus, you need Internet access for one-time download of any needed test profiles/suites, and if your VM is behind a proxy, you need to do initial proxy configuration by entering:

-To see a list of available tests:
+To see a list of available tests, run:

 Phoronix Test Suite v4.6.1 Available Tests pts/aio-stress - AIO-Stress Disk pts/apache - Apache Benchmark System pts/apitrace - APITrace Graphics pts/battery-power-usage - Battery Power Usage System pts/blake2 - BLAKE2 Processor pts/blogbench - BlogBench Disk pts/bork - Bork File Encrypter Processor pts/botan - Botan Processor